hbctraining/publication_perfect/lessons/06_aligning_plots_using_cowplot.md

 <img src="../img/PP_fig4A.png " height="300">
 </p>

-Now we can use the `align_plots()` function again to combine all of our finished figures.
+Now we can use the `align_plots()` function to combine and align all of our finished figures into a list.
 We would like our images to be vertically aligned (`v` option), and to be aligned by the left axis (`l` option).
 This function will create a list of vertically aligned images.

 ```r
 # Align all images vertically for the top half of the figure